MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

    :width: 1000px

 Press the blue button to be taken to the Bubble editor.
 You will see a popup on the left side of the screen called "New application assistant."
 By clicking "Let's get started," you will be able to change the icon and title that displays in your app's tab when it is running, along with a few other features that will be discussed later on.
+..
+   Maybe you can improve this image by adding a red circle around the "let's get started.
+When you preview the image it's hard to read.
 .. image:: ../_static/images/Bubble_3.png
    :width: 1000px